QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Introduction

-An intriguing idea, which by now is supported by strong numerical evidence, is that a similar transition occurs in finite-temperature QCD and other QCD-like theories, whereby eigenstates of the Dirac operator play the role of the electron modes.
-In lattice gauge theory this has been extensively studied, beginning with $\mathrm{SU}(2)$ gauge theory ~\cite{Bruckmann:2008xr,Kovacs:2009zj,Kovacs:2010wx,Nishigaki:2013uya}, as well as in three-color QCD, quenched \cite{Kovacs:2017uiz,Kovacs:2018mxg,Giordano:2019pvc} and unquenched \cite{Gavai:2008xe,Kovacs:2012zq,Nishigaki:2013uya,Giordano:2013taa,Pittler:2014qea,Giordano:2014pfa,Ujfalusi:2015nha}.
-In each case, the spectrum of the Dirac operator exhibits a localized and a delocalized regime at high-temperatures, separated by a mobility edge $\lambda_{\mathrm c}$.
-In quenched QCD, Anderson localization coincides with the deconfining phase transition \cite{Kovacs:2017uiz,Kovacs:2018mxg,Giordano:2019pvc} whereas in full QCD it appears at the chiral transition \cite{Pittler:2014qea}.
-This suggests a close relationship between the three phenomena and implies that temperature plays a similar role as the disorder parameter in Anderson's model \cite{Giordano:2018iei}.
+An intriguing idea, originally inspired by the instanton-liquid model \cite{GarciaGarcia:2005dp,GarciaGarcia:2005vj} and later supported by numerical evidence from lattice QCD \cite{GarciaGarcia:2006gr}, is that a similar transition occurs in finite-temperature QCD (and other QCD-like theories), whereby the eigenmodes of the Dirac operator play the role of the electron modes in Anderson's model.
+Within lattice gauge theory this has since been extensively studied, beginning with the $\mathrm{SU}(2)$ gauge theory ~\cite{Bruckmann:2008xr,Kovacs:2009zj,Kovacs:2010wx,Nishigaki:2013uya}, as well as in three-color lattice QCD, quenched \cite{Kovacs:2017uiz,Kovacs:2018mxg,Giordano:2019pvc} and unquenched \cite{Gavai:2008xe,Kovacs:2012zq,Nishigaki:2013uya,Giordano:2013taa,Giordano:2014pfa,Ujfalusi:2015nha}.
+In each case, the spectrum of the Dirac operator in the high-temperature phase exhibits a localized and a delocalized regime, separated by a mobility edge $\lambda_{\mathrm c}$.
+In quenched QCD, the onset of Anderson localization coincides with the deconfining phase transition \cite{Kovacs:2017uiz,Kovacs:2018mxg,Giordano:2019pvc}, as it does in a lattice model for QCD with three degenerate light flavors of unimproved staggered fermions on coarse lattices, where there is an artificial first-order phase transition in the Polyakov loop \emph{and} the chiral condensate \cite{Pittler:2014qea,Giordano:2016nuu}.
+This suggests a close relationship between the three phenomena, and that temperature might control the amount of disorder in some analogy to the disorder parameter in the (unitary) Anderson model, cf.~Refs.~\cite{Giordano:2018iei,Giordano:2021qav,Bruckmann:2011cc}.